siobyrne/young-dressage-horse-program-analysis/README.md

 ![Percentage of Grand Prix Offspring by Sire](images/gp-sire-percentage.png)

 #### Top Ten Damsires of Grand Prix Horses by Offspring Count
 The top damsire of Grand Prix horses was De Niro (7).
 The rest of the top ten were Rubinstein (6), Rotspon (6), Ferro (5), Weltmeyer (4), Rohdiamant (4), Jazz (4), Sandro Hit (3), Sir Donnerhall (1), and Krack C (1).

 Once again, the prevalence of null values (just over 3.5%) in the damsire column affects the completeness of this data.

 ![Top Ten Grand Prix Damsires](images/top-gp-damsires.png)

 #### Highest Percentage of Grand Prix Horses by Damsire
 There was a similar shakeup when I looked at the percentage of Grand Prix offspring by damsire.
+While Brentano II was ranked fourth by number of Grand Prix offspring by count, when we look at the percentage of Grand Prix offspring, he jumps to first, with 100% of offspring competing to Grand Prix.

 ![Percentage of Grand Prix Offspring by Damsire](images/gp-damsire-percentage.png)